Mortal Kombat Main Character Index

-- Good Counterpart: He becomes one to Kronika at the end of the story: a godly being with access to the Hourglass, but one who will let people choose their own destiny rather than controlling all aspects of their lives like Kronika did.
+- Good Counterpart: He becomes one to Kronika at the end of the story of 11: a godly being with access to the Hourglass, but one who will let people choose their own destiny rather than controlling all aspects of their lives like Kronika did.
+In 1, he also considers Geras a friend and ally and greets him warmly, rather than Kronika, who considered him nothing more than a (useful) tool.
+Liu Kang even entrusts him with guarding the Hourglass while he attends to his duties as protector of Earthrealm.

-- Guile Hero: In Aftermath, full stop.
+- Guile Hero: In Aftermath.
 Liu Kang intentionally lied to Shang Tsung of staying behind, knowing too well how the events will unfold and anticipating Shang Tsung's betrayal and chaos from the start.
 Shang Tsung, surprised, taunts Liu Kang of sacrificing his own friends for this moment, only for Liu Kang to rebuff that they will be alive in the New Era.
 The ensuing battle split the timeline into several, two of which had them winning this specific fight.

 - Heel–Faith Turn: Whatever's left of his Revenant besides his knowledge has completely merged with him.

 - Hoist by His Own Petard: As Fire God Liu Kang, he pulls a massive Batman Gambit in Aftermath by sending Shang Tsung to the past to retrieve Kronika's crown for his plans, knowing full well the sorcerer is the only one capable of doing it through his own treachery and machinations.
 Should the player side against him in the climax, all of this comes back to bite him in the ass tremendously; Shang Tsung goes on to defeat him, steal his soul, and become the all-powerful dictator of time itself.

-- Immune to Fate: By gaining Raiden's powers, he also gains his ability to exist outside time and as such, any alterations to the timeline doesn't affect him whatsoever.
+- Immune to Fate: By gaining Raiden's powers, he also gains his ability to exist outside time and as such, any alterations to the timeline don't affect him whatsoever.

 - When Kronika once again restarts the timeline and almost everyone else starts to rewind, Liu Kang is one of the few unaffected by the rewind.